 Possible readings are from Gloria Anzaldúa’s Borderlands/La Frontera, Roderick A. Ferguson’s Aberrations in Black, Jack Halberstam’s The Queer Art of Failure, Jasbir K. Puar’s Terrorist Assemblages, Paul Preciado’s Testo Junkie, José Muñoz’s Cruising Utopia, Dean Spade’s Normal Life, Melanie Yergeau’s Authoring Autism, and Telathia Nikki Young’s Black Queer Ethics.
 This list may change until the spring of 2020.
 The plan is to have a fixed reading list for the first two sessions (selected by the teacher) whereas the remainder of the course readings will be proposed and selected by the group of students themselves.

 The course will be grounded in slow and close reading with ample room for discussions and student interventions.
 (You can think of it as a reading group.)
 At the end of the course, students will write a paper.

-To register, please send an email to Eloe Kingma at email@example.com.
-Be sure to specify your master program and university
+There is a waiting list for this course.
+If you want to be added to the waiting list please send an email to Eloe Kingma at firstname.lastname@example.org.
+Be sure to specify your master program and university.

 This is a NICA core activity.
 Completing this activity earns you a certificate specifying the number of EC credits at stake.
 You can have this certificate formally registered at your institution’s administrative office.
 You may need to acquire the permission of your program coordinator and/or board of examinations in order to participate and earn credits for this activity.